December 7, 2025 (6mo ago) — last updated May 18, 2026 (22d ago)

 9. Create and Optimize Google Posts and Local Content Updates

 Google Posts let you publish short updates directly to your GBP.
-They’re useful for limited-time offers, events, and news, and they appear in search and Maps results — a simple way to show activity and drive action.
+They’re useful for limited-time offers, events, and news, and they appear in search and Maps results.

 Actionable Optimization Steps